Instruction (learner’s) permits

 - When you apply, you must pass a vision screening.

-- If you don’t have a waiver, visit a testing location to pass the knowledge test.
+- If you don’t have a waiver, visit a training and testing location to pass the knowledge test.

 - Visit a driver licensing office to get your permit.
 You’ll need to: